2025-2026 Academic Catalog

 CJS BA Program Learning Objectives

-Students in the BA in CJS will learn to:
+Students enrolled in this program will learn to:

 • Explain the specific structures, operations, and roles of key participants within the US criminal justice system, including, but not limited to police, courts, corrections, and law.